litetex/fdroid-pages/README.md

 # fdroid-pages

-Showcases how it is possible to host a F-Droid repo on a static site hosting service like GitHub Pages.
+Showcases how it's possible to provide an F-Droid repo on a static site hosting service like GitHub Pages.

 It currently is configured to contain [NewPipe-nightly](https://github.com/TeamNewPipe/NewPipe-nightly) and [NewPipe-refactor-nightly](https://github.com/TeamNewPipe/NewPipe-refactor-nightly).